bridgecrew-perf7/ML_with_Deployment/LinearRegression/README.md

 ## Room for Improvement
-The Linear Regression is used for learning purposes but for sure the model can be tested and improved with other Machine Learning Algorithms.
+The Regression algorithms are used for learning purposes but for sure the model can be tested and improved with other algorithms and ensemble techniques.

 ## Contact
 Created by [Xavier Nuel Gavaldà](xaviernuelgav@gmail.com) - feel free to contact me!